richard-warren/machine_learning/cells_kitchen/README.md

 ```
 python region_proposal\prepare_training_data.py
 ```
-this creates training_data folder in your data directory that contains numpy files with summary images and targets that are used for training
+this creates training_data folder in your data directory that contains numpy files with summary images and targets that are used for training. the folder will also contain images .png files showing all summary and target images for reference.
 ### train!
 ```
 python region_proposal\train.py